Keep Your Permit Safe (Only for Foreign Tourists):

 Valid Government Approved Individual Photo ID proofs with address: Passport, Driving License, Voter ID card, Aadhar Card etc. PAN Card IS NOT a valid address proof.

-Guests holding foreign country’s passport, PIO card or OCI holders have to get an RAP (Restricted Area Permit) issued from the Airport on arrival.
-Copies of the Passport with the Visa, or PIO card or OCI card with the RAP have to be submitted and guests have to fill their personal details before check-in at all our hotels and resorts.
+Copies of the Passport with the Visa, PIO card, OCI card with the Registration Certificate have to be submitted and guests have to fill their personal details before check-in in all our hotels and resorts.

 The Restricted Area Permit is verified while checking into a hotel or a ferry, and needs to be surrendered as you leave the islands.
 Remember that you keep it safe till the end of your journey.